vyctoriak/stickporter/README.md

 - `/start` – Show welcome/help message.
 - `/stickerly` – Instructions for importing a Sticker.ly pack.
+- `/addsticker` – Add a sticker to an existing pack.
+- `/setpackicon` – Set the icon for a sticker pack.
+- `/renamepack` – Rename a sticker pack.
+- `/deletepack` – Delete a sticker pack.
 - `/cancel` – Cancel the current operation.

 ---